open5e/open5e/source/equipment/magic-items/wand-of-polymorph.rst

 *Wand, very rare (requires attunement by a spellcaster)*

 This wand has 7 charges.
-While holding it, you can use an action to expend 1 of its charges to cast the *polymorph* spell (save DC 15) from it.
+While holding it, you can use an action to expend 1 of its charges to cast the :ref:`srd:polymorph` spell (save DC 15) from it.

 The wand regains 1d6 + 1 expended charges daily at dawn.
 If you expend